Enbridge: Oil spills, fires, and violations

 On January 2, 2010, Enbridge's Line 2 ruptured near Neche, North Dakota, releasing about 3,784 barrels of crude oil, of which 2237 oilbbl was recovered.
 In April 2010, an Enbridge pipeline ruptured spilling more than 9.5 oilbbl of oil in Virden, Manitoba.
 This oil leaked into the Boghill Creek, which eventually connects to the Assiniboine River.

 The 2010 Kalamazoo River oil spill resulted in over 1,000,000 USgal of oil leaking into Talmadge Creek and the Kalamazoo River.

 In the July 2010 Kalamazoo River oil spill, a leaking pipeline spilled more than 1,000,000 USgal of oil sands crude oil into Talmadge Creek leading to the Kalamazoo River in southwest Michigan on July 26, near Marshall, Michigan.
 A United States Environmental Protection Agency update of the Kalamazoo River spill concluded the pipeline rupture "caused the largest inland oil spill in Midwest history" and reported the cost of the cleanup at $36.7 million (US) as of November 14, 2011.
 PHMSA raised concerns in a Corrective Action Order (CAO) about numerous anomalies that had been detected on this pipeline by internal line inspection tools, yet Enbridge had failed to check a number of those anomalies in the field.
 The Michigan spill affected more than 50 km of waterways and wetlands and about 320 people reported symptoms from crude oil exposure.
 The National Transportation Safety Board said at $800 million, it was the costliest onshore spill cleanup in U.S. history.
 The NTSB found Enbridge knew of a defect in the pipeline five years before it burst.
 In June 2013, a Kalamazoo man lodged himself into an Enbridge pipeline in Marshall, MI to protest Enbridge's lack of accountability for the 2010 spill and to encourage landowners along Enbridge's Line 6B expansion to offer increased resistance to construction in 2013.
 In 2014, Enbridge completed cleanup of the river per the EPA's order.

 On September 9, 2010, a broken water line caused a rupture on Enbridge's Line 6A pipeline near Romeoville, Illinois, releasing an estimated 7,500 oilbbl of oil into the surrounding area.

+On July 27, 2012, an Enbridge crude oil pipeline ruptured in Grand Marsh, Wisconsin, releasing an estimated 50,000 gallons of crude oil.
+The pipeline had been installed in 1998.
+Flaws in the longitudinal welds had been seen during X-ray checks of girth welds.